 Not even happening, tho, dang it.

-This Chicken Sausage Tortellini Soup is super tasty and satisfying, and I’ve recently updated it a bit.
+This soup is super tasty and satisfying, and I’ve recently updated it a bit.

 The original recipe calls for red wine and dark beef broth, both replaced with low sodium vegetable broth instead.